cs1302uga/cs1302-tutorials/visibility/package-private.rst

   within an interface, where the omission of a visibility modifier defaults a declaration's visibility to public.
-* In UML, the ``~`` symbol is used just before an identifier to illustrate that it's package private.
+* In UML, the ``~`` symbol is used just before an identifier to illustrate that it is package private.
 Some UML programs may not support displaying the visibility for top-level declarations; in those cases, a quick hack is to include the ``~`` as part of the name.
 Although omitting a visibility modifier in Java code may default to package private, the same is not true